Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Regimes with stable motion

 \section{Regimes with stable motion}

 Next, we classify the possible regimes of stable motion, i.e., those characterized by bounded and closed level sets of the invariant, corresponding to topologically distinct configurations of the phase space.
 To ensure the existence of at least one stable fixed point, we can assume, without loss of generality, that this point is at the origin, which then requires restricting the parameters to $|a| < 2$; if this is not the case, we can shift the origin to the stable point.
 Additionally, the diagrams in Fig.~\ref{fig:StabBIG} reveal that the system allows for the reflection $r \rightarrow -r$, accompanied by an exchange in the stability properties of the fixed points $\bm{\z}_{2,3}$.
 Consequently, we can further simplify our analysis by focusing on the case where $r > 0$.
 Fig.~\ref{fig:StabSML} presents the reduced parameter space $(a,r)$ for $\Ks^\pm[p,q]$, with color coding indicating different motion regimes.
 Complementary Figs.~\ref{fig:PhSpaceCN} and \ref{fig:PhSpaceSN} illustrate typical phase space diagrams for all scenarios under consideration.
-Starting with $\Ks^+[p,q]$ for $0<r<2$, there are three possible cases: \begin{itemize} \item{Gray area.} This region corresponds to the unimodal (UM) regime, characterized by a single type of stable motion throughout the phase space, and $\bm{\z}_1$ as the only real and stable critical point of the invariant.
-As $r$ approaches 0 (line $D_2^+$), the system transitions to the focusing McMillan octupole, where oscillations are described by the $\cn$ Jacobi elliptic function. \item{Magenta area.} As $r$ increases and the system crosses line $B_1$, it undergoes a saddle-node (SN) bifurcation, forming a stable and unstable point pair at the cusp of the invariant curve, $\Ks[\bm{\z}_{2,3}]$.
+Starting with $\Ks^+[p,q]$ in the parameter range $0<r<2$, we distinguish three qualitatively distinct cases (Fig.~\ref{fig:PhSpaceCN}): \begin{itemize} \item{Gray area.} This region corresponds to the unimodal (UM) regime, characterized by a single type of stable motion throughout the phase space, and $\bm{\z}_1$ as the only real and stable critical point of the invariant.
+As $r$ approaches 0 (line $D_2^+$), the system transitions to the focusing McMillan octupole, where oscillations are described by the $\cn$ Jacobi elliptic function. \item{Magenta area.} As $r$ increases and the system crosses $B_1$, it undergoes a saddle-node (SN) bifurcation, forming a stable and unstable point pair at the cusp of the invariant curve, $\Ks[\bm{\z}_{2,3}]$.
 In this regime, the system exhibits an asymmetric double-well (DW) ``potential'' (defined by the characteristic curve), with $\bm{\z}_1$ representing the minimum on one side of the potential well.
-When parameters lie on $D_2^*$, the potential becomes symmetric, and the system behaves as a McMillan octupole in a Duffing regime. \item{Blue area.} Crossing line $B_2$, the fixed point within the second well loses stability through a supercritical period-doubling (PD) bifurcation, resulting in a stable 2-cycle.
-This creates a regime where a figure-8 separatrix is nested within another figure-8 curve, labeled as double lemniscate (DL). \end{itemize} Finally, the three green-shaded regions correspond to the simply connected (SC) regime ($\Ks^+[p,q]$ with $r>2$, and $\Ks^-[p,q]$), where stable trajectories surround the origin and are bounded by a homoclinic or heteroclinic separatrix, see Fig.~\ref{fig:PhSpaceSN}.
+When parameters lie on $D_2^*$, the potential becomes symmetric, and the system behaves as a McMillan octupole in a Duffing regime. \item{Blue area.} Crossing $B_2$, the fixed point within the second well loses stability through a supercritical period-doubling (PD) bifurcation, resulting in a stable 2-cycle.
+This creates a regime where a figure-8 separatrix is nested within another figure-8 curve, labeled as double lemniscate (DL). \end{itemize} Next, for $\Ks^+[p,q]$ with $r>2$ and for $\Ks^-[p,q]$, the system enters a distinct simply connected (SC) regime, which admits three sub-cases, see Fig.~\ref{fig:PhSpaceSN}: \begin{itemize} \item{Green-shaded areas.} In the SC regime, stable trajectories surround the origin and are bounded by a homoclinic or heteroclinic (connecting points of 2-, 3-, or 4-cycles) separatrix.
+Apart from the fixed point at the origin, all other isolated cycles and fixed points are unstable, and the three green-shaded regions differ in the qualitative arrangement of the corresponding separatrices in phase space. \end{itemize}